W427697/Discord-/MIGRATION.md

 ## From version 7.x to 8.0.0

-### Manager addons are now rendered with react 18
+### Manager addons are now rendered with React 18

-The UI added to the manager via addon, are now rendered with react 18.
+The UI added to the manager via addons is now rendered with React 18.

 Example:
 ```tsx